-The Pangai wharf currently sits at 2.5 m above mean sea level (MSL 2011); mean sea level is the average height of the ocean's surface, or half-way point between the mean high tide and the mean low tide.
+The Pangai wharf currently sits at 2.5 m above mean sea level (MSL 2011); mean sea level is the average height of the ocean's surface, or the half-way point between the mean high tide and the mean low tide.
 In this case, MSL 2011 was determined by observing the sea level for 39 hours in August 2011.

-Figure 21: Pangai wharf
+Figure 22: Pangai wharf

-The graphic below shows the current-day, calm-weather situation at the wharf.
+Figure 23 shows the current-day, calm-weather situation at the Pangai wharf.

-Figure 22: Current mean sea level (MSL 2011), Pangai wharf.
+Figure 23: Current mean sea level (MSL 2011), Pangai wharf.
 The mean spring tidal peak-to-peak amplitude is 1.4 m.